PagerDuty/backstage-plugin-docs/docs/migration/backend-system-migration.md

 Version 0.6.0 of `@pagerduty/backstage-plugin-backend` introduced support for Backstage's new backend system while remaining backwards compatible.
 So, if you want to continue using the legacy backend system you can do so.
 There's no rush!

 Still, a couple things changed.
-Due to an architecture change on the new backend system we add to extract the scaffolder actions to a new Backstage module ([@pagerduty/backstage-plugin-scaffolder-actions](https://www.npmjs.com/package/@pagerduty/backstage-plugin-scaffolder-actions)).
+Due to an architecture change on the new backend system we had to extract the scaffolder actions to a new Backstage module ([@pagerduty/backstage-plugin-scaffolder-actions](https://www.npmjs.com/package/@pagerduty/backstage-plugin-scaffolder-actions)).

 We are aware of the slight impact for existing users but with this decision we are able to support all customers and allow users to migrate their Backstage applications to the new model as they wish.